A teacher has tested positive via a lateral flow test. Should the school be taking any action? (England)

 My employer is using the risk assessment guidance produced by BAMEed.
 Am I able to engage in this process?

-The NASUWT is aware that a number of employers are now referring to the BAMEed risk assessment guidance in relation to their BME staff.
+The NASUWT is aware that a number of employers are now referring to the BAMEed risk assessment guidance in relation to their Black staff.
 The NASUWT supports the work of BAMEed and the guidance is a helpful tool, identifying a number of key issues to be considered.

 It is not, however, an exhaustive list which will cover the circumstances of all individual members and some employers are using a points score system alongside it which again can disadvantage members.

-NASUWT members are strongly advised, therefore, not to place their total reliance on their employer’s use of this tool and ensure that they follow, in full, the specific advice the Union has issued for our BME members.
+NASUWT members are strongly advised, therefore, not to place their total reliance on their employer’s use of this tool and ensure that they follow, in full, the specific advice the Union has issued for our Black members.

 This includes making sure that you have: